OwnGoalStudio/XXTouchElite/README.md

 XXTouch Elite is the successor to XXTouch, which was originally hosted on BigBoss since 2015.

-It is now available on Havoc Repo and supports iOS 14+ with modern jailbreaks.
+It is now available on Havoc Repo and supports iOS 14+ with modern jailbreaks and [TrollStore](https://ios.cfw.guide/installing-trollstore/).

 [now-on-havoc]: https://havoc.app/package/xxtouchelite